 The official German report called it “a dark picture of destruction,” and estimated it was equivalent to the loss of production of 100,000 men for several months.
 Armaments minister Albert Speer was confident that German skill and discipline, and the ruthless use of slave labor, would rectify the worst damage and restore lost production within months.
 The surviving dams could maintain a reduced water and power supply.
 If the Sorpe had also been breached, Speer said, “Ruhr production would have suffered the heaviest blow.”

 Hitler ordered 27,000 workers and slave laborers to clean up the damage and repair the Möhne and Eder dams.
 Over Speer’s objections, 10,000 were diverted from building the Atlantic Wall defenses.
-At the postwar Nuremburg trails, he stated: “The transfer of these workers…into Germany amounted to a catastrophe to us on the Atlantic Wall.”
+At the postwar Nuremburg trials, he stated: “The transfer of these workers…into Germany amounted to a catastrophe to us on the Atlantic Wall.”
 Allied soldiers wading ashore at Normandy, encountering half-finished coastal defenses, were major beneficiaries of the raid.

 The surviving “Dambusters” found themselves famous at home and in the U.S., where Winston Churchill was visiting President Franklin Roosevelt.
 Thirty-three medals were awarded, making No. 617 the most highly decorated squadron in Bomber Command.
 Guy Gibson received the Victoria Cross—one of only 23 awarded to the 125,000 RAF Bomber Command crewmen in the war—before leaving for a lecture tour in America.
 On his return he chafed to get back on operations.
 Reluctantly, the RAF acquiesced.
 On September 19, 1944, serving as master bomber for a raid on München Gladbach, he circled in his Mosquito above the target at low altitude, ignoring flak and directing the bombing before transmitting: “OK, chaps, that’s fine.
 Now beat it home.”
 Minutes later he crashed in Holland.
 The Dutch buried him there.